 Conduct of voting.
 26 of 1988.
 2 of 1978.
-92. At any general electionvotes shall be cast in a secret ballot.
+92. At any general election-

-(a) every citizen of Belize or a citizen of any Commonwealth Country who has attained the age of eighteen years and who satisfies the requirements of the Representation of the People Act shall have the right to vote; CAP.9. (b) no person shall be entitled to more than one vote; and
+(a) every citizen of Belize or a citizen of any Commonwealth Country who has attained the age of eighteen years and who satisfies the requirements of the Representation of the People Act shall have the right to vote; CAP.9. (b) no person shall be entitled to more than one